grettke/help/help.md

 2.  `Key-Chord`

+        ID: 76C81A53-52BA-47C4-A8FF-651E10A4620F

     Key-Chord is intriguing because it works on every keyboard.
 It is powerful because it can you bring you to any `place` easily.
 It is good for taking you places in two differnt kinds of scenarios.

     One example is grammar-checking.
 There are a few ways to do that.
-I don't remember them all.
+I don&rsquo;t remember them all.
 In a given mode I want to see a list of all the ways.
-    I really just want to see all of the stuff that I value for a given mode and don't use frequently.
+    I really just want to see all of the stuff that I value for a given mode and don&rsquo;t use frequently.

     Another example are things that I value for a mode and use a lot but are not logically related to other activities in that place.
 For example moving the